← Back to Home

 Maximize KiwiSaver First

-Contribute at least 3% (to get employer match) + qualify for $521 government contribution.
-Choose growth fund if under 50.
+Some investors contribute at least 3% (to get employer match) and aim to qualify for the $521 government contribution.
+Fund type choice may depend on individual circumstances.

 2️⃣